a-fotherby/Omphalos/README.md

   on_unknown: 'warn'        # warn | error | leave
 ```

-The reaction, log K, molecular weight, ion size, charge and molar volume all come from the
+Reaction, log K, molecular weight, ion size, charge and molar volume all come from the compilation.
-compilation.
-A species is added only where every species its reaction stands on is already in the
+A species is added only where its reaction stands on species the database already has; the rest are
-database — a row written on a basis the database lacks is one CrunchTope stops reading — and those
+reported, since a row on a basis the database lacks is one CrunchTope stops reading.
-are reported rather than pulled in, since resolving them recursively would grow the database in ways
-you did not ask for.

-Checked against the row it replaces: stripping `Anhydrite` from `datacom.dbs` and adding it back
-reproduces the molar volume and molecular weight exactly, and the log K to within 0.008.

 #### Changing the temperature points